YarGU-Demidov/math.uniyar.ac.ru/plugins/vojtasvoboda/twigextensions/README.md

 Twig extensions plugin for OctoberCMS adds new filter and functions to your templates.
 No other plugin dependencies.

 Tested with the latest stable OctoberCMS build 420 (with Laravel 5.5).
-For Laravel 5.4 use version 1.1.3.
+For Laravel 5.4 use special branch `laravel54`.

 ## Installation